TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          the page is not translated and there's no content available in this language, so you can handle that situation on your own then.

+         An in-depth discussion is found in the :ref:`Frontend Localization Guide <t3l10n:localization-modes>`.

 .. _setup-config-sys-language-overlay: